ConnectProject/connect/docs/usage.md

 ## <a name="api-usage">Api usage</a>

 This part of the documentation will explain how to consume the connect api.
+A swagger documentation to explain each accessible endpoint can be found at `/swagger`.

 ### <a name="authentification">Authentification</a>